(See also the aging brain and nervous system.)

-As people age, the number of nerve cells in the brain usually decreases, although the number lost varies greatly from person to person, depending on the person’s health.
-Also, the remaining nerve cells function less well.
+As people age, the number of nerve cells in the brain may decrease, although the number lost varies greatly from person to person, depending on the person’s health.
+In addition, some types of memory are more vulnerable to loss, such as memory that holds information temporarily.
 However, the brain has certain characteristics that help compensate for these losses.

 Redundancy: The brain has more cells than it needs to function normally.
 Redundancy may help compensate for the loss of nerve cells that occurs with aging and disease.

 Formation of new connections: The brain actively compensates for the age-related decrease in nerve cells by making new connections between the remaining nerve cells.

 Production of new nerve cells: Some areas of the brain may produce new nerve cells, especially after a brain injury or a stroke.
 These areas include the hippocampus (which is involved in the formation and retrieval of memories) and the basal ganglia (which coordinate and smooth out movements).

 Thus, people who have had a brain injury or stroke can sometimes learn new skills, as occurs during occupational therapy.